 As a baptist church, we are strongly committed to congregationalism.
 However, we believe the biblical pattern is that local churches should be led by a plurality of elders who are called, gifted, and Christ-like men selected by the congregation.
 The congregation will have a disposition of trust towards the elders, eagerly and joyfully submitting to their leadership.
 At the same time, the congregation will provide accountability to the elders to be sure they shepherd in accordance to the word of God.

-Our desire is for Redemption Church to reflect the ethnic and social diversity of our own community as the Lord brings together people from every sort of background.
+Our desire is for Redemption Church at New Hope to reflect the ethnic and social diversity of our own community as the Lord brings together people from every sort of background.
 Despite our diversity, we are united by our common salvation and fellowship we share in Jesus Christ.
 As we are united to Christ by faith and bound in covenant to one another, we celebrate our diversity and find our unity in Christ alone.

 In our worship, we are are convinced of the regulative principle that the Scriptures determine our worship practices.
 Therefore, we want to be intentional in our worship services, which will include the reading of Scripture, prayer, congregational singing, the preaching of the Scriptures, the ordinances, baptism, and the Lord’s supper.
 In our worship order, we aim to be intentional in rooting our worship in the historic pattern of Christian worship while expressing our worship in a way that’s culturally engaging with our context.

-Redemption Church will be simple in our ministry methodology and focused on our mission.
+Redemption Church at New Hope will be simple in our ministry methodology and focused on our mission.
 We do not aim to provide a litany of programs and activities for consumers, but rather we seek to cultivate a culture for evangelism and disciple-making that allows ministry to organically happen with minimalistic programming.

 We believe that parents should be the primary evangelists and disciple makers in the lives of their children.
 Our children’s ministries will not seek to compete with this God-given parental task, but rather come along side parents to equip and encourage them in their ministry to their children.
 Our ministries will serve as a complement to the work of family discipleship taking place in the home.